About

 Instruments & Style

 Sartaaj performs across multiple instruments and has even created his own — the Saaz-e-Sartaaj.
-His live shows feature traditional classical instrumentation including tabla, sarangi, and harmonium alongside contemporary arrangements.
+His live shows feature traditional classical instrumentation alongside contemporary arrangements that never compromise the integrity of the classical forms they draw from.

 Vocals